GorvGoyl/Autohotkey-Scripts-Windows/README.md

   You can also run scripts by double-click, or do right-click ->`Open with` -> `AutoHotkey`
 - Bonus: you can right-click and `Compile script` to make it as a standalone `*.exe` program which would run without needing to install AutoHotkey first.

+_scripts inside /drafts folder are not tested properly and might not work.
+Rest of the scripts should work fine._

 ### Run script at startup

 Method 1: